 This strategy has positioned Vodafone as the fastest growing broadband provider in Europe, marketing high-speed broadband services to 99 million European homes – a footprint that will be expanded further under this agreement, the operator said.

-Commenting on the current announcement, the Vodafone UK chief said: “Vodafone is already playing the leading role in building the Gigabit Society across Europe by providing customers with high-speed, high-quality broadband.
+Commenting on the current announcement, Vodafone UK chief executive Nick Jeffery said: “Vodafone is already playing the leading role in building the Gigabit Society across Europe by providing customers with high-speed, high-quality broadband.
 The UK has fallen far behind the rest of the world, trapped by the limited choice available on legacy networks.
 We look forward to working with CityFibre to build the Gigabit fibre network that the UK needs and deserves.”

 CityFibre ventured into FTTP by building a network in York backed by Sky and TalkTalk (see Firms join forces to create ultra-fast FTTP in York).
 The success of this trial set the scene for the company to raise £200 million in new capital this summer to fund the roll-out of new fibre networks to one million homes (see Infrastructure investors pour money into British broadband).
 With Vodafone’s backing, CityFibre’s ambition is even greater.